 Here you'll find information about how some of the University regulations work and how they may affect you.

 If you can't find what you're looking for, please contact, or drop by, the Student Advice Centre.

-Intermitting: if a student wants to take a break from their studies because of illness, financial or personal reasons with the agreement of the University it is known as intermitting or intercalating (it's sometimes also called "suspending your studies"), and the student will be able to resume their studies at a later date.
+Break in Studies: this used to be known as intermitting or intercalating (it's sometimes also called "suspending your studies"), and the student will be able to resume their studies at a later date.

 Withdrawing: if a student wants to withdraw from their course altogether; maybe in order to pursue other career options or enrol on another course at a later date; it's known as withdrawing.